-Be sure to weave these questions into the narrative of your article.
-If a question has the potential for an article in its own right, you can always run it in one of the other applications (research, compete, connect, newsroom, and optimize).
+Be sure to weave answers to these questions into the narrative of your article.
+If a question has the potential for an article in its own right, use it as the focus topic for another round of topic research.

 Using Structured Data to Get Featured Snippets